Summer Camps and Clinics

 The Volunteer Your Voice ('VYV') Summer Camp is a one-week camp for children ages 8-15 with speech, language and/or hearing impairments.
 The camp consists of 2 half days (8:30-11:30) on campus at The UT Hearing and Speech Center in Knoxville, TN, followed by a 3 day/2 night stay at The Great Smoky Mountains Institute at Tremont.
 Daily individual and group therapy sessions are provided along with many opportunities to practice targeted speech skills in "real life" situations (e.g., hiking, mealtimes, hanging out with friends).
 The VYV Camp combines intense therapy with a great camping adventure!
 Guest speakers and local celebrities who have experienced life with communication disorders will share their experiences and discuss how their speech did not hold them back in life.
 Ms. Hedinger and Dr. Saltuklaroglu both have specialties in stuttering disorders.

-Cost: $360 (includes all snacks meals, transportation to Tremont, lodging, camp t-shirt, a mini-flashlight, a customized home program, and 2 follow-up group sessions).
+Cost: $360 (includes all snacks meals, transportation to Tremont, lodging, camp t-shirt, a mini-flashlight, a customized home program, and a follow-up group session).

 To register or obtain more information, call or email Tricia.
 Registration is now open!
 Limited spaces available.